TajkirHossen-14/AhaarBonton/README.md

 The volunteer arrives at the NGO and hands over the food.
 The **NGO shares the Delivery OTP** with the volunteer.

-The volunteer enters the Delivery OTP in their dashboard:
+The volunteer enters the Delivery OTP in their dashboard :
 - ✅ Correct OTP → Delivery confirmed, status updates to **Delivered**
 - ❌ Wrong OTP → Error shown

 ### 🎉 Step 7  –  Completion & Impact

-Once delivery is confirmed, the system automatically updates:
+Once delivery is confirmed, the system automatically updates :

 | What | Result |
 |---|---|